Our research aims to:

 High-Fertility Breeding Value (Fert BV) heifers reach puberty 25kg lighter and 21 days earlier than Low-Fertility BV heifers.

-High-Fert BV cows had substantially greater 3-week submission rates, resulting in ~30% higher 6-week in-calf rates during first and second lactations read more
+High-Fert BV cows had substantially greater 3-week submission rates, resulting in over 30% higher 6-week in-calf rates during first and second lactations read more

 On average, 25% of cows have an unhealthy uterus one month before mating, which reduces cow fertility.
 This can range from 5-65% in individual herds read more